jkurtb/Suicide_squad/README.md

-# Group Project - The Pursuit of Happiness
+## The Pursuit of Happiness
-Does money buy you happiness?
+Think money can buy you happiness?
+Think again.

+Applying Data Analytics and Visualization Techniques to highlight other factors that impact the world's happiness,

+A group project.

 <div align="center">